data-dependent/osrs-guides/skilling.md

 ### Stalls on successful rolls

 Most mining rocks produce a one tick stall after successfully rolling a resource.
-However, iron, granite, sandstone, limestone, volcanic sulphur, and rune essence do not have this stall.
-Some rocks which do not deplete only have a one tick stall for the first resource gathered per click to interact; examples include dayaelt, volcanic ash, and pay-dirt mining.
+However, rocks such as iron, granite, sandstone, limestone, volcanic sulphur, and rune/pure essence do not have this stall.

 The effects of this stall are most well known for gem mining, where 3t inventory actions are used to produce a resource roughly every four ticks instead of the usual three.